Fences for privacy – 9 great ideas for garden screening

 If you want to place a tree in the right place for privacy, see this post here.

 I have found no legal restrictions on height when a trellis is within the garden.
 However, be aware that taller trellis will need to be sturdy, as it will rock in the wind.

 Trellis arches, for example, across a long thin garden, could block the view from windows opposite without affecting anyone’s light.

-You could also use a split fence to give you privacy without completely shutting off the area.
+You could also use split fences for privacy without completely shutting off the area.
 This fence at a Hampton Court show garden shows how effectively it can work.